smyha/TerraformTutorial/code/terraform/azure-networking-tutorial/README.md

 - **Centralization**: Centralizes network security policy in one place
 - **High availability**: Provides built-in high availability without additional configuration

+**DNS and Name Resolution:**

+DNS is critical for Azure Firewall, especially for application rules that filter traffic based on FQDNs (Fully Qualified Domain Names).
+The firewall must be able to resolve DNS names to apply application rules correctly.

+**How DNS works with Azure Firewall:**
+- **DNS Resolution**: Azure Firewall uses DNS to resolve FQDNs in application rules (e.g., `*.microsoft.com`, `api.github.com`)
+- **Custom DNS Servers**: You can configure custom DNS servers for the firewall to use specific DNS resolution (e.g., on-premises DNS, Azure Private DNS)
+- **DNS Proxy**: Azure Firewall can act as a DNS proxy, forwarding DNS queries from VMs to configured DNS servers
+- **DNS Filtering**: Application rules filter traffic based on resolved FQDNs, not IP addresses

+**Use Cases:**
+1. **FQDN-Based Filtering**: Allow or deny access to specific websites/services by domain name (e.g., allow `*.blob.core.windows.net` but deny `*.malicious-site.com`)
+2. **Hybrid DNS Resolution**: Configure custom DNS servers to resolve on-premises resources (e.g., `internal-server.company.local`)
+3. **Private DNS Integration**: Use Azure Private DNS zones for internal service resolution through the firewall
+4. **Security Policies**: Enforce policies like "only allow access to approved SaaS services" using FQDN filtering

+**Example Scenario**: Your organization wants to allow access to Azure Storage but block access to public cloud storage services.
+You create an application rule allowing `*.blob.core.windows.net` (Azure Storage) while denying other storage FQDNs.
+The firewall uses DNS to resolve these FQDNs and applies the rules accordingly.
+If DNS resolution fails, the firewall cannot apply FQDN-based rules effectively.

+**Important Considerations:**
+- **DNS Server Availability**: If custom DNS servers are unreachable, FQDN-based application rules may fail
+- **DNS Caching**: The firewall caches DNS resolutions, so IP changes may take time to propagate
+- **Private IP Ranges**: Traffic to private IP ranges (configured in `private_ip_ranges`) bypasses the firewall, including DNS resolution

 **Implementation:**
 - **Module**: `modules/firewall/`
 - **File**: `modules/firewall/main.tf`